OfficeDev/office-scripts-docs/docs/index.md

 ---

 <h2>Other resources</h2>
-<p>Use the following resources to learn about the APIs that Office Scripts use to interact with workbooks in Excel on the web, ask questions about Office Scripts in Excel on the web, or request features for Office Scripts in Excel on the web.</p>
+<p>Use the following resources to learn about the APIs that Office Scripts use, ask questions about Office Scripts, or request features for Office Scripts.</p>
 <ul class="panelContent cardsF cols cols3 rows2">
     <li>
         <div class="cardSize">